kimtth/awesome-azure-openai-llm/section/prompt.md

 - [What is Visual Grounding](https://paperswithcode.com/task/visual-grounding): Visual Grounding (VG) aims to locate the most relevant object or region in an image, based on a natural language query.
 - [Screen AI](https://blog.research.google/2024/03/screenai-visual-language-model-for-ui.html): ScreenAI, a model designed for understanding and interacting with user interfaces (UIs) and infographics.
 [Mar 2024]
 - [Motion Prompting](https://arxiv.org/abs/2412.02700): motion prompts for flexible video generation, enabling motion control, image interaction, and realistic physics. [git](https://motion-prompting.github.io/) [3 Dec 2024]
+- [landing.ai: Agentic Object Detection](https://landing.ai/agentic-object-detection): Agent systems use design patterns to reason at length about unique attributes like color, shape, and texture [6 Feb 2025]